 How Vibes is Leading the Way in RBM

-Vibes has live agents already working on all wireless carriers, and we are actively assembling our list of brands who have said they want to get registered and verified so they can begin securing agents and start testing their use cases.
+Vibes has live agents already working on all wireless carriers, and we are actively registering and verifying a list of our customers who have said they want to begin securing agents and start testing key use cases.

 Additionally, our relationships with the carriers as a Tier 1 aggregator means brands won’t have to jump through multiple hoops or work with other 3rd parties to get their campaigns approved.
 Being a Tier 1 aggregator also means we will be one of the first to know when new RCS/RBM features will be available and other important updates.

-Additionally, working with a Tier 1 aggregator means that brands get the benefit of quicker resolution of issues and lower latency of message delivery (for those less familiar with the concept of message latency, think airline travel and how you get to your destination faster going direct vs. having a layover).
+Working with a Tier 1 aggregator also means that brands get the benefit of quicker resolution of issues and lower latency of message delivery (for those less familiar with the concept of message latency, think airline travel and how you get to your destination faster going direct vs. having a layover).

 The Bottom Line